EternityForest/AnyoneCanDoIt/MathELI5.md

 Nonetheless, it is the same as the other base systems.

 ### Non-integer bases
-These exist, but I am not going to pretend to understand them :P
+These exist, but I am not going to pretend to understand them.

+## Arithmetic

+This deals with the basic operations like addition and subtraction.
+I have no reason to doubt the teachers who say that learning this is essential for understanding the concepts.
+I will leave such discussions of education to them.

+Perhaps if I somehow found time to learn it, I'd be making six figures in a chemistry lab, rather than writing this!

+But in any case, it is rather uncommon to need to calculate something while you are away from a smart phone, so for the purposes of getting by without actually understanding it, this is entirely a computer's job.

 ## Variables